suknuk/Chess/README.md

 Examples of board evaluation algorithms can be found in the ```src/chess/BoardEvaluation.java``` file.
 The most simple evaluation algorithm in the file simply counts the value of each piece on the board and if a player is in the 'mate' position

+In the same file, you will find the variables to change the value of each chess piece, if you want to modify the value.

 ### Move evaluation

 Move evaluation algorithm examples can be found in the ```src/chess/MoveEvaluation.java``` file.